zupzup/blog/io-pipe-go/post.md

 pr, pw := io.Pipe()
 ```

-According to the docs, `io.Pipe` creates a synchronous in-memory pipe, which can be used to connect code expecting `io.Reader` with code expexting `io.Writer`.
+According to the docs, `io.Pipe` creates a synchronous in-memory pipe, which can be used to connect code expecting `io.Reader` with code expecting `io.Writer`.

 Upon invocation, `io.Pipe()` returns a `PipeReader` and a `PipeWriter`.
 They are connected (hence the pipe), so that everything written to the `PipeWriter` can be read from the `PipeReader`.